How to Cope With The Baby Witching Hour

 2. Go Outside:

-As Aryn H. said, fresh air and activity outside can relax your baby or help them work off excess energy before settling down for bed.
-That was Britney S’s experience.
-We asked her how she dealt with the baby witching hour; her enthusiastic reply: “Anything outside: The park or playground.
+And that was Britney S’s experience, too.
+We asked her how she dealt with the witching hour, and she replied: “Anything outside worked: The park or playground.
 A hike, or just the backyard.
 Rain or shine, it always seems to help in some way.”
-Plus it helps teach your baby about the world around them.

 3. Dance Party!

 While pre-bedtime routines should be tranquil and calm, it’s totally cool - and advisable - to work out witching hour energy with an afternoon dance party at home.
 “Turning on Music-works 100% of the time.
 Sometimes we have dance parties.”
-Says Autumn W. “And Art works great too!”
-The goal is to rechannel their energy.
+Says Autumn W. “And art works great too!”
+The goal with this method is to distract your baby and re-channel their energy into something positive and fun for the whole family!

 4. A Warm Bath:

-This may already be part of your bedtime routine, and if so, we recommend keeping that rhythm.
-If it’s not a bath night, though, an extra rub-a-dub in a warm tub can help relax and calm your baby during the witching hour.
-Madison K. recommends adding some bubbles and coloring to the water to make the witching hour bath a bit more unique/distracting.
+A warm bath may already be part of your bedtime routine, but if it’s not, many parents tell us that a rub-a-dub in a warm tub has relaxed and calmed their baby during the witching hour.
+And parent Madison K. said she adds some bubbles and coloring to the water to the witching hour bath to make it more unique and distracting.

 5. White Noise or Soothing Noises: